-Using Avocado To Make Brownies
+Using Avocado To Make Brownies: What do avocados do in baking?

 You’d never guess the star ingredient in this recipe just so happens to be avocados?!
 Bright, green and potassium-rich avocados.